Study at the World's number one ranked art and design university for six consecutive years (2015-2020) in the QS World University Subject Rankings.

 About the Programme

-As noted by our students, the necessary critical discourse around what it means to be a ‘visual communicator’ today opens up possibilities about the process and contexts of communication; and in doing so shows that our skill set is transferable beyond the confines of the purely visual.
-The programme provides an environment within which students aim to expand and explore new notions of traditional subjects – graphic design and illustration – and question existing practice while doing so from a position of being well informed.
+As noted by our students, critical discourse around what it means to be a ‘visual communicator’ today opens up possibilities about the process and contexts of communication; and in doing so shows that the designer and artist’s skill set is transferable beyond the sole confines of the visual and also includes sound, code, text, space, event and experience.

-Students come from a wide range of backgrounds.
-While some come directly from first-degree programmes in communication design, graphic design, illustration, moving image, typography, new media design, and visual communication students have also joined the programme with professional experience in industry, or from backgrounds including architecture, economics, history, interior design, history, painting, printmaking and product design.
+Our students come from a wide range of backgrounds.
+While the majority still come directly from first-degree programmes in graphic design, interaction design, illustration, moving image and sound, students have also joined the programme from backgrounds as diverse as computer science, economics, fine art, history, journalism, literature, architecture, product and textiles.

 About the School

 Located in the heart of London, the Royal College of Art is the most influential, wholly postgraduate university of art and design in the world.